-AI Plays Escalating Role in EW Conflicts
+AI Set for Escalating Role in EW Conflicts

 2020-12-31 | 5 min read

 With AI, intelligent machines work and respond much like humans.
-Machines can therefore perform smarter tasks using capabilities like speech recognition.
+Machines can therefore perform smarter tasks using capabilities like signal recognition.
 Machine learning takes AI one step further, allowing machines to continuously learn from data and adapt as a result.
 These computers learn over time at a very rapid rate.
 Threats using machine learning continue to learn from every conflict, determining ways to be more effective so that they prevail against future countermeasures.

 This evolution occurs without the need for human interaction, as the computer decides how to alter behaviors.
 When tested or engaged, these threat systems learn from that experience.
 They modify their future behavior as a result, which means the computer decides the next steps.
 Due to the system’s unpredictable behavior, even the people responsible for the system cannot foretell its exact behavior.